Ted is writing things

 This is an excellent question.
 I'm glad you asked it, because it is exactly the topic of the next blog post in this series.
 Or you can, as always, select another article to read next in the table of contents!

 Thanks to Sebastian Meiser, who wrote the reference paper about the subtleties with \(\delta\).
 It makes for excellent reading if you want to dig a bit deeper into this.
-Thanks also to Antoine Amarilli for proofreading this blog post, and to Ivan Habernal for detecting a mistake in an earlier version.
+Thanks also to Antoine Amarilli for proofreading this blog post, and to Anthony Caruso and Ivan Habernal for detecting mistakes in earlier version.